gibsonberg/dnd-bleakburgh/Characters/Non-Player Characters/Freddy Faazbare.md

 **Class:** Bard
 **Alignment:**

 Freddy Faazbare is a popular musician from [[Sundance]].
-Faazbare perished in the bombing of Sundance.
+Faazbare survived the bombing of Sundance, though it was initially assumed that he had perished.

 # Campaign Events